 There are some vehicles that are known for having an excessive amount of platinum in the cat construction, which is why the converters are often the target of theft.
-High-performance cars often make up the ones that are worth the most.
+High-performance cars are often equipped with the ones that are worth the most.
 As an example, you will get the top price for your Ferrari F430 or Lamborghini Aventador catalytic converter.

 However, there are a lot of precious metals in other models that don’t cost this much to drive.
 You will get a decent amount for your hybrid converter or the Ford Mustang’s cat.
 Trucks are also on the higher end, with the Super Duty models costing far more.
 If you know that your vehicle type has an expensive catalytic converter installed, you should be proactive and work towards preventing theft.

 RELATED: Which Cars Are Most and Least Likely to Have Catalytic Converters Stolen?

 How to Protect Catalytic Converter from Being Stolen

 You don’t want to spend the money that comes with putting on a new catalytic converter.
 This can be one of the most expensive fixes you ever deal with on your vehicle, not because of the labor cost but because of the component itself.
 For this reason, it makes more sense to prevent catalytic converter theft from occurring upfront.